PV system designed and installed by Built Well Solar on the East Islip Public Library.

 Solar for Non-profits

-Many school districts on Long Island are looking into installing solar-electric systems under the LIPA Solar Pioneer Program, according to the New York Times.
-Many churches, libraries, and other non-profits are choosing solar to save costs and the planet -- two good causes!
+Many school districts on Long Island are looking into installing solar-electric systems under the LIPA (PSEG-LI) Solar Entrepreneur Program, according to the New York Times.
+Many churches, libraries, and other not-for-profits are choosing solar to save costs and the planet -- two good causes!

-About Installations for Non-profits More Nonprofits Looking Into Solar According to a recent article in the New York Times, on Long Island many nonprofits, including school districts, are considering the benefits of solar power.
+More Nonprofits Looking Into Solar According to recent articles in the New York Times and in Newsday, on Long Island many nonprofits are considering the benefits of solar power.

-Solar for Non-Profits Expertise Built Well Solar has completed or is in the process of completing several solar installations for churches, libraries, and other non-profits across Long Island.
-As a result, we understand the unique requirements and procedures involved in these types of installations, including financing and the LIPA rebate process.
-For more information and to have your place of worship or other non-profit site evaluated for solar, contact Built Well Solar at (516) 695-1000 or by e-mailat email@example.com
+Built Well Solar has completed or is in the process of completing several solar installations for churches, libraries, schools, and other non-profits across Long Island.
+As a result, we understand the unique requirements and procedures involved in these types of installations, including the utility interconnection process.
+For more information and to have your place of worship or other non-profit site evaluated for solar, contact Built Well Solar at (516) 695-1000 or by e-mail at email@example.com.

 Contact Us If you have any questions and want to learn more about non-profit solar installations, including how Built Well Solar will help you through every step in the process, call us at (516) 695-1000 or reach us by e-mail at firstname.lastname@example.org.